whisperdancer/AspNet.Identity.BLToolkit/README.md

 Notes:

 Set your conn string in globals.cs.
 Pulling this from web.config would be a better way.
 A small modification to the code can accomplish this.
-Now its a static variable.
-Just change it to use appsettings.

 The default database that comes with VS 2013 templates uses Entity Framework and the database has a string key for the AspNetUsers table.
 Identity 2.0 allows for the ability to use any key type.
 This implemtation uses an int key type.